oa-333/elog/README.md

 Tokens may contain justification number, where positive means justify to the left,
 and negative number means justify to the right.
 For instance: ${level:6}, ${tid:-8}.

-In order to use some other formatting scheme, the ELogFormatter may be derived, and the virtual method formatLogMsg() should be overridden.
+In order to extend the formatting scheme with new reference tokens, ELogFieldSelector should be derived, implemented, and registered.
-In addition, the list of special log field reference tokens understood by ELog may be extended by deriving from ELogFormatter
-and overriding the createFieldSelector() virtual method.
-A specialized field selector will be needed as well (see elog_field_selector.h).
+For instance:

+    class MyFieldSelector : public ELogFieldSelector {
+    public:
+        MyFieldSelector(int justify, ...) : ELogFieldSelector(ELogFieldType::FT_INT, justify) {...}
+        ~MyFieldSelector() override {...}

+        void selectField(const ELogRecord& record, ELogFieldReceptor* receptor) final {
+            // implement
+            // obtain the data and pass it to the receptor, with justify value.
+For instance: uint64_t myIntData = ...;
+            receptor->receiveIntField(myIntData, m_justify);
+        }

+    private:
+        ELOG_DECLARE_FIELD_SELECTOR(MyFieldSelector, refname);
+    };

+Pay attention that now, in the format line configuration you may reference this new token with ${refname},
+as specified in the ELOG_DECLARE_FIELD_SELECTOR() macro.

+In addition, in the source file, make sure the implement the field selector registration, as follows:

+    ELOG_IMPLEMENT_FIELD_SELECTOR(MyFieldSelector)

+For more examples see elog_field_selector.h and elog_field_selector.cpp.

 ### Filtering Log Messages